 - Focus days where he concentrates on one big task, such as writing a blog post or a report.
 The whole day, he works on nothing but that one task.
 No phone calls.
 No emails.
 He doesn’t go anywhere.
 He also turns off his cell phone and disconnects from the Internet.
 And then he focuses.

 - Buffer days where he groups up a whole bunch of little tasks into the same day, including staff meetings, interviews, coaching calls, financial matters, whatever.
 He schedules them back-to-back, so he’s forced to move quickly and get everything done fast.
 It’s exhausting, but it also frees he up to ignore that stuff on his focus days.

 For Jon Morrow, Mondays, Wednesdays, and Fridays are focus days.
 Tuesday and Thursday are buffer days.
 He tries (keyword: try) to take the weekends off.

 Think: how can I work hard and smarter?

 #3.
-Read voraciously but write until your hands hurt
+Read voraciously and write until your hands hurt

 To hone your writing skills and become a better writer, you must read.
 Read as if your life depends on it.